Separation Anxiety in Dogs: Signs, Cause, Etiology, and Management

 Benzodiazepines are reserved for severe panic episodes due to potential dependence and paradoxical excitation (Landsberg et al., 2013).

 Products like pheromone diffusers, calming collars, or anxiety wraps can provide additional comfort.
-These should be used alongside behavioural training, not a sole solution.
+These should be used alongside behavioural training, not as a sole solution.

 If anxiety is severe, consulting a veterinarian or animal behaviour specialist is essential.
 They may recommend behaviour modification plans or, in some cases, medication to support treatment (Overall, 2013).